xremap/xremap/doc/running_without_sudo.md

 ls -l /dev/uinput
 ```

-If it shows up empty, load the module automatically:
+If it shows up empty, make the module load automatically:

 ```bash
 echo uinput | sudo tee /etc/modules-load.d/uinput.conf
 ```

-### Reboot or try to run right away without reboot
+### Reboot or try to run right away without rebooting

 Reboot is likely the only way to make changes take effect.